elomba/trj_analysis/README.md

 - Cluster analysis (average cluster profiles, cluster-cluster rdf's and sq's) size and radii distributions, and a trajectory file with the evolution of cluster  com's
 - Dynamics (position and velocity correlation functions)

-##
+## Input
-The input is provided as a set of namelist (see attached example)
+The input is provided as a set of namelist directives (see attached example)

-## Programmed in NVIDIA CUDA Fortran by

 ## Installation